How does the Plandek team use the Dependabot to maintain important dependencies?

 - A high number of bugs caused by regressions from upgrading

-There was a further complication to this, as our Team Lead was ultimately being consumed by these dependencies as he’d long ago volunteered to be the one to manage and maintain all of them (something I’m sure is not uncommon among a lot of teams out there).
-However this meant we couldn’t deliver the 2 stories we’d committed.
+Namely, our team lead was ultimately being consumed by these dependencies.
+He’d long ago volunteered to be the one to manage and maintain all of them (something I’m sure is common among a lot of dev teams out there).
+With him consumed and the rest of us focused on bugs, we couldn’t deliver the two user Stories to which we’d committed.

-The chart above shows the Dependabot pull requests created and a series for each of the engineers who either closed or merged the PR.
-Guess what colour our Team Lead is…
+The chart above shows the Dependabot-generated Pull Requests and a series for each of the engineers who either closed or merged the PR.
+Guess which colour our Team Lead is…

-- Share the (Pain) Love – Ensuring that more than one member of the dev team is managing the upgrades reduces the impact on one member of the team, a key member of our team too.
+- Share the Pain Love: Ensuring that more than one member of the dev team is managing the upgrades reduces the impact on one member of the team (in our case, a key member of the team).
 It equally encourages professional growth across more of our team members.

-- Deal with Dependencies More Frequently – Rather than allowing the backlog of dependency updates to grow, the team will triage and address them at shorter intervals (weekly rather than monthly).
-Smaller sets of changes reduce our risk of regressions.
+- Deal with Dependencies Weekly: Rather than allowing the backlog of dependency updates to grow, the team will triage and address them at shorter intervals.
+Smaller sets of changes reduce the risk of regressions.

-- Prioritise Dependencies Against Features – When a dependency update has more complexity than normal (e.g. a major version upgrade, rather than a patch), we’re going to prioritise it against other features we’re trying to develop…
+- Prioritise Dependencies Against Features: When a dependency update has more complexity than usual (e.g. a major version upgrade rather than a patch), we will prioritise it against other features we’re trying to develop.

-Finally, just a couple of points on the impact this initiative is hopefully going to have on some of our team:
+Finally, the following are a couple of points on the impact this initiative will ideally have on our team: